adamchilcott/HomeNetwork/README.md

 ### Wireless

 - TP-Link EAP225 V3 in Standalone Mode.
 No Omada Controller.
 - Each 2.4Ghz SSID has an accompanying 5Ghz SSID of the same name and key.
-This allows at least basic Roaming to be enabled without a controller.
+This allows the Beam Forming feature to be enabled as per product documentation.

 ### DNS